 If we are looking at it very strictly – size differs.
 It’s similar, but it’s not the same.
 And it depends from the airline that you are flying with.
 Different airlines have different hand luggage dimension and weight allowances.

 In Europe, traveling with the most popular airlines, dimensions of your carry on bag should be around – 55 x 40 x 23 cm (22 x 16 x 9 inches).
 And your bag shouldn’t be more than 10 kilos (22 pounds) heavy.
 All of the bags mentioned above are this size or smaller.
-See more detailed information on Skyscanner!
+See more detailed information here, on Skyscanner!

 However, thinking globally and planning to travel with US airlines, it’s wiser to choose a little bit smaller carry on bag.
 Something like – 51 x 35 x 20 cm (20 x 14 x 8 inches).
 Which means, that Cabin Max Metz, eBags Mother Lode TLS Weekender, Kelty Redwing 44 and Osprey Farpoint 40 might be slightly too big for you with some of the airlines.
-But ONLY if they will be packed to the maximum.
+Do check it before you buy a backpack!

 How to Choose the Best Carry on Backpack for Yourself